The MOO Goldmine: what we loved in November

 Providence Winter Farmers market

 Steve Pike, supply chain manager from Lincoln, loves a farmer’s market.
-He told us about a favourite of his: “There is a year-round farmer’s market fully stocked with seasonal produce, cheeses, meats, and vendors right in Providence.
+He told us about a favorite of his: “There is a year-round farmer’s market fully stocked with seasonal produce, cheeses, meats, and vendors right in Providence.
 They also always have a professional knife sharpener there, which is great for keeping your knives sharp (and safe) in the kitchen.”

 “This market is always well stocked, but in addition, the building houses New Harvest Coffee Roasters, Tallulah’s Taqueria, Anchor Toffee, Rhed’s Hot Sauce, PVD Brewing, Wrights Creamery, and is right across the street from The Industrious Spirit Company.”